goodatsports/9-bit-CPU/README.md

 - Jumping!
 and not much else!

 Instructions can be written and executed from within the logisim ROM module located on the Western edge of the circuit.
-This module requires all instructions to be written in hexadecimal, but as is apparent our documentation and designed in binary.
+This module requires all instructions to be written in hexadecimal, but as is apparent our architecture was designed in binary.
 Alas, if this is nauseating to you, please feel free to use this handy converter when (not if) you begin writing your own programs:

   [ALL SHALL BE CONVERTED](http://www.binaryhexconverter.com/binary-to-hex-converter)